wasmulb/WatchWorthy/README.md

 Levi and Conner's project #3

 ## User Story
-AS an avid movie watched
+AS an avid movie watcher
 I WANT to browse popular movie lists
 SO THAT I can track my progress as I watch the movies